kwpale/SpringMvcDemo/README.md

     - Add exploded artifact
     - Remove all "before launch: build" and add explodedWar task
     - On frame deactivation: Update classses and resources

+---

+Note that the `out` folder generated in Idea is just for making the resources able to hot-swapped.